-As of December 31, 2017, we had cash and cash equivalents, and marketable securities, of \$37.2 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash resources, will enable us to fund our operating expenses and capital expenditure requirements through at least April 2019.
+As of December 31, 2017, we had cash and cash equivalents, and short-term investments, of \$ million.
+We believe that the anticipated net proceeds from this offering, together with our existing cash resources, will enable us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
 We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."